kyle-rader/rust-book-v2/README.md

     docker-compose run rust
     ```

     This will start a bash shell in the repo root in a container that has Rust installed already.
-Now you can the above steps as if you had rust on your dev machine!
+Now you can follow the above steps as if you had rust on your dev machine!